-MADISON (WKOW) -- Though prized for their valuable lumber, black walnuts are a curse for many home gardeners.
+(WKOW) -- Prized for their valuable lumber, black walnuts are a curse for many home gardeners.

-Check out Melinda Myers' website for more gardening tips.
+Check out Melinda's website for more gardening tips.